-Eyes: These should be bright and clear with no redness, swelling, weeping or discharge.
+Bright and clear with no redness, swelling, weeping or discharge.

-Nose: This should be free of discharge.
+Free of discharge.
 Check for lumps, bumps, swellings, and ulcers which don’t heal.

 The teeth should be white with no signs of chips or lesions.
 Gums healthy looking and pink without receding, redness, bleeding or swelling.
 Check for signs of tartar around the gum line.
-Check around the mouth, lips, and tongue for ulcers, lumps, bumps, swelling and lesions.
+Check around the mouth, lips, and tongue for ulcers, lumps, bumps, swelling, and lesions.